macmcmeans/localDataStorage/README.md

 from any process, even if it triggered them.
 In the event you'd like to listen to changes, localDataStorage will let you. localDataStorage fires an event on key value changes, such as those made by the set, safeset, chopget or remove methods.
 The event returns an activity timestamp and message, as well as expected details of affected key name with its old and new values.
 The old and new key value data types are also reported.
-This snippet nabs the details:
+Code like the following snippet does the job:

 ```
 function newMessageHandler(e) {